VYT HOST SITES

 The CCE’s youth and mentoring programs provide opportunities for youth in low-income families through 1-on-1 & group mentoring, college application support, taste tests of vegetables in area schools, afterschool reading programs, and more.

 The VISTA is part of a lively 7-person team and collaborates with 20 student staff members, other departments on campus, and community partners.
 The daily tasks are varied and fast-paced.
 Projects include researching & sharing best practices for mentor screening & matching, enhancing databases, and match closure; helping Student Organizations adopt diversity & inclusion; attending program events & community meetings; meeting with mentors & student leaders; creating a parent newsletters; helping to deepen collaborations with valued campus & community partners, including parents, teachers, childcare providers, guidance counselors, and local agencies & organizations, and much more!

-PEOPLE'S HEALTH AND WELLNESS CLINIC - filled for 19-20 program year
+PEOPLE'S HEALTH AND WELLNESS CLINIC - accepting applications for 20-21 program year

 553 North Main Street

 Supervisor: Rebecca Goldfinger-Fein

 Apply now - VYT-PHWC

 (City of) WINOOSKI COMMUNITY SERVICES DEPARTMENT - filled for 20-21 program year